lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Tracing.md

 ## Tracing

 ### Tracing
 The tracing configuration specifies global settings for the HTTP tracer used by Envoy.
-The configuration is defined on the server’s top level configuration.
+The configuration is defined on the server鈥檚 top level configuration.
 Envoy may support other tracers in the future, but right now the HTTP tracer is the only one supported.

 ```
 {